1999 JU Anti-Rape Movement

-1999 JU Anti-Rape Movement is a series of student protests against the culture of rape and sexual harassment in the Jahangirnagar University of Bangladesh.
-The movement initiated in 1998 when Bangladesh Chhatra League activists celebrated the 100th rape of women by their leader Jasimuddin Manik, who was the General Secretary of Jahangirnagar University unit of Bangladesh Chhatra League.
+1999 JU Anti-Rape Movement was a series of student protests against the culture of rape and sexual harassment in the Jahangirnagar University of Bangladesh.
+The movement initiated in 1998, when Bangladesh Chhatra League activists celebrated the 100th rape of women by their leader Jasimuddin Manik, who was the General Secretary of Jahangirnagar University unit of Bangladesh Chhatra League.
 After a year-long protests dominated by female students, on August 2, 1999, Jasimuddin Manik and his armed cadres, accused of numerous rape and sexual harassments inside the campus were ousted from the university.

 Background

 In 1996, Bangladesh Awami League was elected to power after 21 years.
 After that, activists of Awami League's student wing, Bangladesh Chhatra League captured most of the university dormitories of Bangladesh and were dominating in the campus area because of the leniency of university authorities, Jahangirnagar University an institution in the suburb of capital Dhaka was no exception.

-In 1998, after the murder of a Bangladesh Chatra League activist Anand Kumar Ghosh, 9 leaders of the organization was expelled by the central committee.
+In 1998, after the murder of a Bangladesh Chhatra League activist Anand Kumar Ghosh, 9 leaders of the organization was expelled by the central committee.
 The committee also installed Jasimuddin Manik, an alleged rapist, in charge of the General Secretary of Jahangirnagar University unit of Bangladesh Chhatra League.
 Using the muscle power and political backing from Awami League, Jasimuddin Manik, a student of Drama and Dramatics department of the university and the newly appointed General Secretary of the Jahangirnagar University unit of Bangladesh Chhatra League, and his followers started raping and harassing female students and local girls.
 Manik and his followers were widely known as "Rapist Group" in the campus.

-In August 1998 Manabzamin a national daily of Bangladesh, brought the incidents of rape in Jahangirnagar University in light when they reported the rape of three female students in the campus by Bangladesh Chhatra League activists.
+In August 1998, Manab Zamin, a national daily of Bangladesh, brought the incidents of rape in Jahangirnagar University in light when they reported the rape of three female students in the campus by Bangladesh Chhatra League activists.
 This led to a series of protests in the campus.